markusmarx/qtejdb/README.md

-# A Documentstore for Qt / QML
+# A document store for Qt / QML

 QtEjdb is a simple to use document store.
 It's based on Qt and ejdb.